Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

-2025–2026 Update: The airport concession management market has grown to an estimated $5.2 billion in 2024.
-Global non-aeronautical revenue was valued at USD 62.39 billion in 2024.
-10 large-hubs including DFW, LAX, and ATL have expanded lounge programs (airport reports) beyond airline-operated clubs to include independent operators like Capital One, Amex, and Plaza Premium.
+2025–2026 Update: Airport concession management market size was estimated at approximately $5.2 billion in 2024, with global non-aeronautical revenue at USD 62.39 billion in 2024.
+10 large-hubs including DFW, LAX, and ATL have expanded lounge programs (airport reports, 2024) beyond airline-operated clubs to include independent operators like Capital One, Amex, and Plaza Premium.

 A. Introduction